krasserm/krasserm.github.io/resume.md

 ---

 I'm a data scientist and software engineer with a focus on machine learning and distributed systems.
-I have a strong interest in machine learning theory and in developing machine learning solutions that run reliably in production and are maintainable.
+I have a strong interest in both machine learning theory and in developing machine learning solutions that run reliably in production and are maintainable.
 I'm passionate about technology, a continuous learner and a contributor to several open source projects.
 I enjoy working in teams and helping others to meet project goals more effectively.